intrepidcs/libicsneo-examples/libicsneoc-example/README.md

     * Hint!
 Running `cmake -DCMAKE_BUILD_TYPE=Debug ..` will generate the proper scripts to build debug, and `cmake -DCMAKE_BUILD_TYPE=Release ..` will generate the proper scripts to build with all optimizations on.
 5. Run `make` to build the library.
     * Hint!
 Speed up your build by using multiple processors!
 Use `make -j#` where `#` is the number of cores/threads your system has plus one.
 For instance, on a standard 8 thread Intel i7, you might use `-j9` for an ~8x speedup.
 6. Run `sudo cp libicsneoc.so /usr/lib` so that it can be found via the default ubuntu .so search path.
-For more information, see http://man7.org/linux/man-pages/man8/ld.so.8.html.
+For more information, see the [ld.so.8 man page](http://man7.org/linux/man-pages/man8/ld.so.8.html).

 ### Building the example program